 The debentures are our senior unsecured obligations and rank equally with all our other senior unsecured debt, including the \$402.5 million aggregate principal amount of our 4.50% Convertible Senior Notes Due 2007 that we sold in November 2002.
-However, the debentures are structurally subordinated to indebtedness of our subsidiaries and joint ventures, which, as of September 28, 2003, was approximately \$1.66 billion.
+However, the debentures are structurally subordinated to indebtedness and other liabilities, including trade payables and capital lease obligations of our subsidiaries and joint ventures, which, as of December 28, 2003, was approximately \$1,750 million.
 In addition, the debentures are effectively subordinated to our secured debt to the extent of the value of the assets securing such debt.